blakestarling/trading-strategy-processor/README.md

 4. Click "Process Code" to add AutoView alert syntax
 5. Copy the processed code from the output area
 6. Paste the processed code into a new TradingView strategy
-7. Create an alert for the strategy with alert() function calls only
+7. Create an alert for the strategy with alert message: {{strategy.order.alert_message}}
 8. Connect your AutoView webhook URL
 9. Profit